AHRC International Placement Scheme

 SWW DTP students have the opportunity to apply to the AHRC’s annual International Placement Scheme (IPS).
 The scheme provides funded research fellowships at world-leading international research institutions for early career researchers, doctoral-level research assistants and AHRC/ESRC funded doctoral students.

-- Harry Ransom Center, The University of Texas at Austin, USA
+- Harry Ransom Center (HRC), The University of Texas at Austin, USA

-- Yale Center for British Art, New Haven, Connecticut, USA
+- The Yale Center for British Art (YCBA), Connecticut, USA

 Aims of the International Placement Scheme

 - To provide early career researchers, doctoral-level research assistants and AHRC/ESRC-funded doctoral students with dedicated access to the internationally renowned research collections/ programmes/ expertise held at the host IPS institutions;